I don’t like the shape of my legs. What procedures can help?

 As you can see, there are many options available to patients seeking improvement of their legs.
 Your cosmetic surgeon can make an effective, customized treatment plan through understanding what specific aspects of your lower body that you would like to improve.
 With the exception of the treatment of cellulite, which is admittedly very frustrating for both the patient and the surgeon, long-term patient satisfaction with the above procedures are very high.

-For those in the Bellevue and Seattle area, contact us to schedule a consultation with board certified cosmetic surgeon Dr. Sobel and learn about all of your leg contouring options.
+Schedule a consultation with Dr. Sobel today!If you are in the greater Seattle area, or are willing to travel, we would love to meet with you and help you get the legs of your dreams!
+Give Anderson Sobel Cosmetic Surgery a call or contact us online to schedule a consultation with board certified cosmetic surgeon Dr. Sobel and learn about all of your leg contouring options.

 2 Comments Posted to "I don’t like the shape of my legs.
 What procedures can help?"